guigrpa/storyboard/packages/storyboard/README.md

 * Use quick find (case-insensitive) to highlight what you're looking for.
 * Squash identical, consecutive messages into a convenient summary line.
 * Configure when and how Storyboard *forgets* old logs and stories.
-* Customise colours to your heart's content!
+* Customize colors to your heart's content!

-You can check out your new extension navigating to: http://storyboard-demo.herokuapp.com/
+You can check out your new extension navigating to: https://storyboard-bhibtchlhy.now.sh (might be a bit slow at first; free hosting!)

 Storyboard DevTools is built with [React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) and [Redux-Saga](http://yelouafi.github.io/redux-saga/).